nuntawat168/merry-match/README.md

 - **Account Deletion:** Users have the option to delete their dating profile and account.

-- **Subscription Packages:** Users can subscribe/unsubscribe to Merry Packages, allowing them to 'merry' more profiles than the daily limit.
+- **Subscription Packages:** Users can subscribe to Merry Packages, allowing them to 'merry' more profiles than the daily limit.

 - **Payment:** Users can pay for Merry Packages using a credit card for enhanced features.